ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 Automation becomes increasingly important
 ```

-In enterprise environments, PowerShell can be combined with:
+In enterprise environments, PowerShell automation can be combined with:

 * identity management systems
 * HR-driven provisioning